GabyGold67/SevenSegDisplays_STM32/README.md

 #SevenSegDisplays_STM32
-##A hardware independent Seven Segment Displays library
+##A hardware agnostic Seven Segment Displays library

 SevenSegDisplays_STM32 library include objects that manage seven segment displays independently from the number of display ports (digits) and the hardware that drives those displays, including the communication